 Written by midwife and creator of Bumpnbub, Aliza Carr.
-All information is general advice only.
-Consult with your healthcare provider.

 Have you peed on a pregnancy test, and it's displayed a positive two lines and thought, 'what's next?!'.
 This can be a super exciting or often overwhelming time, mama.

 The first step is to make an appointment with your GP.
 Your GP will provide you with a request form to get a blood test to confirm your pregnancy, as well as a dating scan (if you require it and consent).
 Once your pregnancy is confirmed, your GP will discuss with you and your partner what your preferred public hospital or private midwife or obstetrician is and send a referral to them so they can provide you with care during your pregnancy.

 A dating scan is an ultrasound that is performed by a sonographer early in your pregnancy.
 The main reasons for having a dating scan are to confirm your pregnancy's viability and provide an estimated due date of your baby's arrival.
 The best time to have a dating scan is between 8-12 weeks pregnant, according to New South Wales Health.
 At this gestation, your baby is big enough to be seen on the scan but still small enough to be accurately measured.
 The earlier the scan is done, the more accurate it is in estimating your baby's due date.
 The accuracy of the ultrasound also depends on the quality of equipment and the skill of the sonographer.